Reminder: April 15th is the last day to make your IRA Contributions for the previous tax year.

 The main advantage of a ROTH IRA only comes into play if you are in a low tax-bracket when you are contributing (early in your career, in between jobs, semi-retired, etc.) and expect to be in a higher tax-bracket in the future.
 Most people find the opposite to be true.
 They are in a higher tax-bracket when they are working/contributing and drop to a lower tax-bracket in retirement.
 In this case, the traditional IRA is a better bet than the ROTH.

 That being said, people love ROTH IRAs!
 They love the idea of tax-free growth forever and leaving a tax-free inheritance to their kids.
-Other benefits to the ROTH IRA include the ability to contribute after age 70½ and the fact that there are never Required Minimum Distributions.
+Other benefits to the ROTH IRA include the fact that there are never Required Minimum Distributions during the owners lifetime.

 Below is a super-helpful chart I created for you.
 Your welcome 🙂